featurehub-io/featurehub/sdks/client-go/README.md

 - [X] Global "readyness" callback (either OK when data has arrived, or an error if there was a fail)
 - [X] Analytics support
 - [X] Google Analytics support
+- [X] Add support for ClientContext, and submit this as an x-featurehub header upon connection
 - [ ] Re-introduce the "polling" client (if we decide to go down that route for other SDKs)
 - [ ] Run tests and code-generation inside Docker (instead of requiring Go to be installed locally)